davidpaley/reddit-top-entries/README.md

 ## Description

-This project is an example of a connection with the reddit API with some specific customisation in the FE.
+This project is an example of a connection with the reddit API with some specific customizations in the FE.

 ## Deployed URL